-- For oral presentations (including ones in special topic sessions), a PC projector and/or an overhead projector can be used.
-The use of any other visual equipment is not allowed. - If you wish to use an overhead projector, please inform us of your intention at the time of your presentation application.
-If no indication is made, we will assume that your presentation is made using a PC projector. - If you are planning to use a PC projector for your presentation, please note the following:

-- The presenter must bring his/her own PC.
-Only a projector and a connection cable will be provided in the presentation room.

-- The connection from your PC to the PC projector needs to be checked during the recess before your presentation session.
-If you are uncertain about the connection, please inform a staff member at that time.

-- In cases of equipment failure and/or connection problem between your PC and the PC projector, your presentation may be deferred to a later time in the session at the discretion of the chairperson.
-It is your responsibility to have a backup file on a portable medium for any unforeseen contingencies.

-- If you wish to use an audio-visual equipment in the poster presentation hall, please let us know which equipment and how it is to be used at the time of your presentation application.
-We will attempt to accommodate your request within the logistical limitations of the presentation hall. - If you apply for a poster presentation, it is possible that it may be changed to an oral presentation for reasons associated with organization of the program.
-To accommodate such a possibility, we ask that you indicate, at the time of presentation application, which equipment (overhead or PC projector) you would use for your oral presentation.
+- For oral presentations (including ones in special topic sessions), a PC projector can be used.
+The use of any other visual equipment is not allowed. - If you are planning to use a PC projector for your presentation, please note the following: - The presenter must bring his/her own PC.
+Only a projector and a connection cable will be provided in the presentation room. - The connection from your PC to the PC projector needs to be checked during the recess before your presentation session.
+If you are uncertain about the connection, please inform a staff member at that time. - In cases of equipment failure and/or connection problem between your PC and the PC projector, your presentation may be deferred to a later time in the session at the discretion of the chairperson.
+It is your responsibility to have a backup file on a portable medium for any unforeseen contingencies. - If you wish to use audio-visual equipment in the poster presentation hall, please notify us at the time of your presentation application which equipment you need and how it is to be used.
+This is necessary even if you have applied for an oral presentation, since it is possible that it may be changed to a poster presentation for various reasons associated with the logistical organization of the meeting program.
+We will attempt to accommodate your request as much as possible.